f you are a natural bodybuilder, how long should an average workout last?

 Ultimately, it’s about doing enough sets on a weekly basis to stimulate muscle growth, that you don’t do too many sets per muscle group per workout, and that your muscles can recover sufficiently between workouts.

 Do you have little time and can you only train for half an hour a day?
-Then adopt a more metabolic training style, with short rests and/or supersets.
+Then apply a more metabolic training style, with short rests and/or supersets.
 On balance, you will then create fewer stimulating repetitions than if you use longer rest periods (and therefore achieve muscle growth less quickly), but you will get the optimal return from your training time.
+More tips for people with limited time in this article.

 TWICE A DAY?